teddybear082/crus_ai_npc/README.md

 **To change your character's personality** when using GPT4All, you can change the text in **prompt_template.txt**.
 Note that different models need different prompt styles.
 You need to research the best style for yourself / trial and error.

 **To change other gpt4all options**, you can edit the **gpt4all.json**.
-More information about those options are on gpt4all's website.
+More information about those options are on gpt4all's website and kuvaus's LlamaGPTJ-chat github.
+Look at the "Detailed Command List" on this page for more: https://github.com/kuvaus/LlamaGPTJ-chat.
 They are also common GPT type options so google is your friend.

 When using the GPT4All option, make sure the line in ai_npc.cfg says **ai_brain_choice="gpt4all"**.